 I’ve been drawing and exploring art since I was a kid.
-My work focuses on the body, aspects I wish to honour, and more recently my experience as a mother.
-I spent so much time growing up misunderstanding my body, as many women do, however over the last 2 years especially, I started to see my body as a vessel, changing, evolving constantly.
+My work focuses on the body, aspects I wish to honour, and, more recently, my experience as a mother.
+I spent so much time growing up misunderstanding my body, as many women do; however, over the last two years especially, I started to see my body as a vessel, changing, evolving constantly.

 Did you always know that you wanted to be an artist?
 How did you start out?

 Not at all, it was certainly always a dream of mine.
 With immigrant parents, they wanted me to pursue a professional career in order to become financially stable, something they left home in order to do.
 After I graduated, I fell into an office job.
 When my first child was born, I explored drawing again, my son loved drawing, and this fueled my desire to draw more.
-When I had my second child, nothing hit me quite like the difficulty of parenting two children under 3, it was so demanding but I loved it and I thought, if I can do this, then I can pursue becoming an artist.
-I landed my first real commission when my daughter was 6 months old designing a logo for a hotel, it’s still their logo today nearly 8 years later.
+When I had my second child, nothing hit me quite like the difficulty of parenting two children under three – it was so demanding but I loved it and, I thought, “if I can do this, then I can pursue becoming an artist”.
+I landed my first real commission when my daughter was six months old designing a logo for a hotel.
+It’s still their logo today nearly eight years later.

 Where is your studio located and how does a typical day in your studio begin?

-My studio is in Wembley Park, North London, which is really close to home.
-I’m usually in the studio 4-5 days a week and my day usually starts after the school run, arriving there at 8.30 am.
+My studio is in Wembley Park, north London, which is really close to home.
+I’m usually in the studio four to five days a week and my day usually starts after the school run, arriving there at 8.30am.
 I usually have my toddler in tow, so I’m lucky to have a good-sized studio where he also has space to play.
 I can usually steal an hour or two of solid work to start my day whilst he potters around, so I’ll usually get stuck in on a painting.
 On the days I can be in the studio solo I can take my time a bit more, enjoy making myself a coffee, and will often use my longer days for exploring drawing and other fun projects.

 Do you remember the first art material you were given or bought for yourself?
 What was it and do you still use it today?

 Yes!
-When I was 16 my older brother took me to Barcelona, we visited the Picasso Museum, all the Gaudi buildings, and found this lovely traditional art shop near Las Ramblas where he bought me a set of acrylics.
-It was in this beautiful wooden box with a large selection of colours, a wooden artist palette, and of course a beautiful set of brushes.
+When I was 16 my older brother took me to Barcelona.
+We visited the Picasso Museum, all the Gaudi buildings, and found this lovely traditional art shop near Las Ramblas where he bought me a set of acrylics.
+It was in this beautiful wooden box with a large selection of colours, a wooden artist’s palette, and of course a beautiful set of brushes.
 I used that set for years!
 Sadly, I no longer have it, but it was very loved.